cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 the `message1` variable represents a message block linked to the processor, even when used inside a function.

-The list of possible block names is quite exhaustive
+The list of possible block names is quite exhaustive.

 <details><summary>Show full list of Mindustry block names.</summary>